Areas of Focus

 Registrants must complete an online pre-course prior to attending the classroom course.
 Click here for information about the online pre-course.

-For course-related questions, please email the Center for Health & Humanitarian Systems.
+For course-related questions, please email the Center for Health and Humanitarian Systems.

 Meeting demand in a timely and cost-effective manner is important both in public and private supply chains, and heavily depend on the design and operation of these supply chains.
-Demand is affected by ongoing factors such as geographic location, social and political conditions, as well as unexpected events such as natural or manmade disasters or other large-scale disruptions.
-Designing and operating responsive supply chains requires the consideration of uncertainty in timing, scope, scale, and understanding of various topics such as forecasting, distribution, network design, and inventory management.
-This course will examine methods and models for making pre-planning decisions and explore the significant value that is obtained through informed decision-making in advance of an unpredictable event or long-term strategy for meeting the need of customers and beneficiaries.
+Demand is affected by ongoing factors such as local economy, infrastructure, and geographic location, as well as unexpected events such as natural or manmade disasters or other large-scale disruptions.
+Designing and operating responsive supply chains requires the consideration of uncertainty in timing, scope, scale, and understanding of various topics such as forecasting, distribution network design, and inventory management.
+This course will examine methods and models for making supply chain design and operational decisions and explore the significant value that is obtained through informed decision-making in advance of an unpredictable event or long-term strategy for meeting the need of customers and beneficiaries.

 For those interested in earning the Health and Humanitarian Supply Chain Management Certificate, this course is the first of the three-course certificate program.
 To earn the certificate, participants must register and complete the following courses within three years: